-As mentioned above, the need for large, high quality forgings is a critical aspect of steam generator supply and only one UK Company, Sheffield Forgemasters Engineering Ltd., could supply the ring forgings for the steam generator pressure vessel.
+As mentioned above, the need for very large, high quality forgings is a critical aspect of steam generator supply and only one UK Company, Sheffield Forgemasters International Ltd., could supply some of the ring forgings for the steam generator pressure vessel (all forgings with the proposed investment - see Section 3.5.3 above).

-It should also be noted that there is currently no UK based supplier of seamless Inconel 690 tubing, or indeed, any other nickel based alloy and stainless steel tubing.
+It should also be noted that UK-based supply of seamless Inconel 690 tubing, other nickel based alloy and stainless steel tubing, is limited.